 A large number of studies have shown that exogenous CCK can stimulate pancreatic growth.
 Because of the short half-life of CCK in vivo, CCK or its analogue caerulein have been given as 2 or 3 subcutaneous injections per day or by continuous infusion.
-Studies in rats mice and hamsters all show an increase in pancreatic size of 30-50% (1, 34, 101, 110, 124, 136).
-Secretin the increase administration potentiates in response to CCK in some but not all studies (51, 97, 98, 136).
-Somatostatin inhibits growth stimulated by CCK (123).
-This secretagogue driven increase in pancreatic mass was accompanied by increased thymidine incorporation into acinar cells peaking at 2-3 days accompanied by an increase in pancreatic DNA content (137).
-However, higher doses of CCK can induce apoptosis and a reduction in pancreatic weight (107, 144).
-The trophic action of CCK is mediated through CCK1 (CCK-A) receptors (113).
+Studies in rats mice and hamsters all show an increase in pancreatic size of 30-50% (3, 39, 113, 123, 137, 149).
+Secretin administration potentiates the increase in response to CCK in some but not all studies (59, 109, 110, 149), while somatostatin inhibits growth stimulated by CCK This secretagogue driven increase in (136). pancreatic mass was accompanied by increased protein content, thymidine incorporation into acinar cells peaking at 2-3 days accompanied by an increase in pancreatic DNA content (150).
+However, higher doses of CCK can induce apoptosis and a reduction in pancreatic weight (119, 157).
+The trophic action of CCK is mediated through CCK1 (CCK-A) receptors (126).

 The effect of exogenous administration of other secretagogues has also been studied.
-Bombesin administration to rat, mouse and rabbit induced an increase in pancreatic wet weight and protein with or without an increase in DNA (23, 60, 67, 128).
-Because bombesin can stimulate the release of CCK several studies showed that the growth effect of bombesin was not blocked by a CCK antagonist which blocked the effect of exogenous CCK (10, 128).
-The effects of gastrin on pancreatic growth has been studied, but no consistent effect has emerged (90, 102, 135).
+Bombesin, an analog of gastrin releasing peptide (167), when administrated to rat, mouse and rabbit induced an increase in pancreatic wet weight and protein with or without an increase in DNA (27, 69, 77, 141).
+Because bombesin can stimulate the release of CCK several studies showed that the growth effect of bombesin was not blocked by a CCK antagonist which blocked the effect of exogenous CCK (12, 141).
+The effects of gastrin on pancreatic growth has been studied, but no consistent effect has emerged (102, 114, 148).
 Secretin by itself has no effect but may potentiate the action of CCK.
-The effect of administration of cholinergic analogs such as bethanechol and carbachol have been studied and shown to induce modest pancreatic growth which is less than the response to CCK (14, 92).
+The effect of administration of cholinergic analogs such as bethanechol and carbachol have been studied and shown to induce modest pancreatic growth which is less than the response to CCK (17, 104).
 However, it is not clear whether this effect is direct on acinar cells or mediated by release of some other regulator.

 Although having considerable differences from in vivo pancreatic growth, primary cultures of acinar and duct cells have shown that CCK can directly stimulate acinar cell growth.
-Caerulein, CCK, and gastrin stimulated 3H-thymidine incorporation into monolayer cultures of mouse acinar cells on a collagen matrix (Figure 2) while carbachol, bombesin and substance P had no effect (77, 79).
-The effect involved both high and low affinity CCK receptors and could be inhibited by TGF- β (56, 78).
-CCK has also been shown to stimulate the growth of pancreatic cancer cell lines (132).
+Caerulein, CCK, and gastrin stimulated 3H-thymidine incorporation into monolayer cultures of mouse acinar cells on a collagen matrix (Figure 2) while carbachol, bombesin and substance P had no effect (88, 90).
+The effect involved both high and low affinity CCK receptors in rat acini and could be inhibited by TGF-B (64, 89).
+CCK has also been shown to stimulate the growth of pancreatic cancer cell lines (145).
+Growth stimulatory effects of IGF-1 on mouse cells cultured on a laminin coated membrane have also been reported (158).
+However, the acinar cells in these cultures appear to have dedifferentiated (55) so they may be more of a model for recovery from damage than adaptive growth.
+Similar cultures of isolated duct cells have been studied but only growth factors and not secretagogues stimulated their growth (8).